Compare homeowner guarantor loans

 loading

-If you’re finding it difficult to obtain a personal loan because of your credit history, it may be worth considering a homeowner guarantor loan.
-A guarantor is a friend or relative who is willing and financially able to back you, and who promises to repay the loan in the event that you cannot.
+It may be worth considering a homeowner guarantor loan if you’re finding it difficult to obtain a personal loan because of your credit history.
+A guarantor is a friend or relative willing and financially able to back you and promises to repay the loan if you cannot.

 With this type of loan, it doesn’t matter whether you (the borrower) are a homeowner, but it does require your guarantor to own their own home or to have a mortgage.